 Brett says the units are uninsulated and the walls so thin “you can hear the neighbour sneeze”.

-The Residential Tenancies Amendment Bill – which comes into force next year – says landlords must install underfloor insulation.
+The Residential Tenancies Amendment Bill – which comes into force in 2019 – says landlords must install underfloor insulation.
 Asked how this would affect the Bracken Road flats, Riwia said an assessment conducted in December 2017 found underfloor insulation was not “reasonably practicable” to install, meaning the flats had received an exemption under the new legislation.

 Riwia was unable to say if the flats were currently insulated in any form.
 “Significant work” would need to be undertaken for an assessor to even access the ceiling and floors to find out.
 She said Wellington City Council was in the middle of a 20-year redevelopment programme, and planned to upgrade the Bracken Road flats as part of the second phase.
 Wellington City Council did not immediately respond to a request for clarification around when these upgrades would happen, how long they would take to complete, or whether residents would need to be relocated while the work took place.